 In addition to the older Thomas Homestay, you can also stay in Ari Homestay, the orange building you see below.
 But one of the best value places to stay in the area is Kutuh Manak Guest House, just a short walk away from both Padang Padang beaches.

-3. Nyang Nyang Beach
+6. Nyang Nyang Beach

-Nyang Nyang Beach is easy to reach by motorbike.
-Drive south to the Uluwatu temple, take a left and follow the road until you see a large and faded sign on your right that says Nyang Nyang surfing beach.
-Follow the signs until you get to a warung and a large paved parking area.
-The lower parking area is for the beach and the upper is for the paragliders.
-Take in the incredible view from the top while you mentally prepare for the long hike down to the beach.
-Off all the beaches I have visited in Bali, Nyang Nyang is the least accessible.
+Nyang Nyang Beach is easy to reach by motorbike from Uluwatu.
+Just drive south to the Uluwatu temple, take a left and follow the road until you see a large and faded sign on your right that says Nyang Nyang surfing beach.
+It is the entrance right after Karang Boma Cliff.

-There is one warung next to the parking area on top of the cliff but often nothing to buy at beach level.
-So bring a lot of food and cold drinks and be sure to have enough for the hike back up.
+There are two warungs next to the parking area on top of the cliff, and often cold drinks to buy at beach level.
+So bring snacks and be sure to have enough to drink for the hike back up.
 I almost passed out of the strenuous walk after a hot and humid day in the sun.

 Remember to check the tide to pick the ideal time to visit Nyang Nyang, high tide is best for swimming.

-4. Green Bowl Beach
+8. Green Bowl Beach

 To enter the parking area there is a fee of 5000 Rp, which all goes straight back into the local community.
 Access to the beach is from a long stairway through the jungle.
 So, unfortunately, this beach is not accessible for people with mobility issues either.
 Be aware of the monkeys, they will try to steal anything they can get their hands on if you get too close.